yeti-switch/doc/en/web-interface/billing/invoices.rst

         :ref:`Account <accounts>` that is related to this invoice.
     State
         Status of the invoice.
 New invoices are created with status *Pending*.
-        After changing status of invoice to *Approve*, it is considered confirmed and is sent to the contragent's email (configured in account settings).
+        After changing status of invoice to *Approve*, it is considered confirmed and is sent to the contractor's email (configured in account settings).
         If account has invoice template, system also will generate PDF document.
     Start date
         Date and time of beginning of the billing period in the invoice.